benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 ## Decentralized

 Avoid single points of failure, both in systems and in people.
+Foster communities.
 Push decisions to the edge.
 Trust the crowd.
 Don't bake it [locks](http://en.wikipedia.org/wiki/Lock_(computer_science).
 Avoid blockers.
 Eliminate all humans.

 ## Open

 Barriers to the free-flow of information just add friction and more often than not, you just end up shooting yourself in the foot.
 Make open the default.
 Open standards, open formats, open systems.
 Expose process.
+Prefer social and cultural norms to technical constraints.
+Don't lock it down unless you absolutely have to.
+Trust people.

+And that's about it.
+You'll instantly be on the path to building apps like the cool kids in the private sector.
+The technology's the easy part.
+It's a cultural thing.